 Some of the best DJ software I’ve used have been:

 Those are all paid, though.
 If you are looking for a free DJ software that is good enough for most home parties, then try out Serato DJ Intro, Mixxx, or Virtual DJ Home.

 What Skills Do You Need To Be A DJ?

 Personally, I think that the best skill a natural DJ should have is an outgoing personality.
 Confidence is key in this profession and you should be rocking it everywhere you go.
 You should also be very good with timing, be punctual, and be calm under pressure.

 Reading people (in the crowd) is also a welcomed trait but I find that it is developed with experience anyway.

 If you have truly decided that you want to be a DJ in this day and age, then nothing and nobody can stop you.
-This is why I summed up all the important tips I could think for in a single article.
+This is why I summed up all the important DJ tips I could think of in a single article.
 Always go back to them when things get messy and you will have no issues whatsoever.